-All new home AC units use R410a, also referred to as Puron.
+All new home AC units in San Antonio uses R410a, also referred to as Puron.
 But this refrigerant will subsequently be discontinued.
-This is because of a sustained attention on restricting chemicals known to affect the environment.
+This is because of a sustained attention on restricting chemicals known to negatively affect the environment.

 To understand the “why” that drives air conditioning rules, it’s helpful to put it into perspective.
 Two-thirds of the 128.5 million residences in the United States have air conditioners, according to the U.S. Department of Energy.

 But it’s not so much the air conditioning system itself, or even its cooling capacity.